 At Disney’s Animal Kingdom, you can start a quest to become a Wilderness Explorer with challenges all over the park.
 Start by picking up a Wilderness Explorer field guide from Headquarters on the bridge between Discovery Island and the Oasis or from the Wilderness Explorer stops in Africa, Rakifi’s Planet Watch, or Dinoland U.S.A.
 With over 30 badges to collect you can try a few challenges every time you visit the park,

-Coming soon, the Play Disney Parks app will offer guests even more opportunity to interact with the parks on another level.
+Starting June 30, the Play Disney Parks app will offer guests even more opportunity to interact with the parks on another level.
 Perfect for playing with family friends while waiting in lines, the app will have activities that interact with attraction queues, games that bring popular Disney stories to life, and interactive Disney trivia from around the parks.
 Players will also be able to earn and share digital souvenirs based on achievements earn by participating in the games and activities.

 At Universal Orlando, you can explore Diagon Alley and Hogsmeade like a true wizard by casting spells with an interactive wand all over the Wizarding World of Harry Potter.
 Although the wands are an additional cost, it’s a one time purchase that can be used to uncover more magic every time you return to the parks.
 The excitement starts from the very beginning, with an entertaining wand choosing show at Ollivander’s.
 A lucky audience member gets chosen to join Ollivander on stage to see which wand will choose them.
 Once you’ve received your interactive wand, you’ll use the map to locate all the spell locations scattered around the Wizarding World.
 Each stop is signified by a brass marker on the ground and expert spell casters are likely to be nearby if you need a few tips on perfecting the spell.
 Of the 25 spells on the map (16 in Diagon Alley and 9 in Hogsmeade) some are more difficult than others, but once you’ve mastered them you’ll be able to make the Wizarding World come to life with spells like “Meletojinx” which makes rain appear.
 In addition to the spell locations on the map, there are a few secret spots that you can search for on your journey.
 Here’ a hint: one of the secret spots is at the Slug & Jiggurs Apothecary storefront in Diagon Alley.